Last Updated on June 30, 2021 by Christine Kaaloa

 These days, there’s a growing interest in solo travel.
 Traveling solo can empower you, gain you more confidence and open a new world of travel freedom for you.
+But how to plan a solo trip?

-Top 10 tips for planning your first solo trip
+10 tips for planning your first solo trip

 1. Dress for respect and to blend in